 Tip#3 If you can, go and take music lessons

-A lot f people learn by internet and this is a very good thing.
-The downside of internet is that it would be very overwhelming.
+A lot f people learn on the internet and this is a very good thing.
+The downside of the internet is that it would be very overwhelming.

 There’s so much information that you will most probably lose yourself through the learning process.

-Everyone teaches guitar nowadays but you will most probably get scammed by some musicians that just teach to increase their salary while they are not dedicated to their core activities, which are mainly concerts and studio.
-These people most probably have some good practical experience but they don’t have any clue about what really music didactic is and how to communicate the concepts to their students.
-As it is for playing, teaching is an art and there are skills and abilities to develop that are not only related to music itself that comprehend the understanding of how dealing with people and being good in communicate with them.
+Everyone teaches guitar nowadays but you will most probably get scammed by some musicians that just teach to increase their salary while they are not dedicated to their core activities, which are mainly concerts and studios.
+These people most probably have some good practical experience, but they don’t have any clue about what really music didactic is and how to communicate the concepts to their students.
+As it is for playing, teaching is an art and there are skills and abilities to develop that are not only related to the music itself that comprehends the understanding of how dealing with people and being good in communicate with them.

 Trust me, it’s plenty of supposed to be good musicians that are terribly bad at teaching.
-The myth that you can teach easily as long than you’re “talented” is BS.
+The myth that you can teach easily as long as you’re “talented” is BS.

-Do a favor to yourself: search for a good teacher that is graduated with a specific music teaching degree, or if you can’t find it, beware of the musicians that just brag about how cool their are but then they treat you not like a person but just like a way to make their wallets bigger.
+Do a favor to yourself: search for a good teacher that is graduated with a specific music teaching degree, or if you can’t find it, beware of the musicians that just brag about how cool there are, but then they treat you not as a person but just like a way to make their wallets bigger.
 Trust me: it’s plenty and stay away from them.

 Tip#4: Use the internet with a strategy

-Internet is full with good and bad guitar courses.
+The Internet is full of good and bad guitar courses.

-The best way to learn is processing your information while being critical.
-You will have multiple points of view and for sure you will have much inputs to get along with your music teacher.
-For example, you will have much ideas for songs to start with or you will be carried by some music style in particular.
+The best way to learn is by processing your information while being critical.
+You will have multiple points of view and for sure you will have many inputs to get along with your music teacher.
+For example, you will have many ideas for songs to start with or you will be carried by some music style in particular.
 Whatever the input is, you will be pushed to grow up and learn much.

 Tip#5 Be constant and consistent

-As like anything in life, making serious progresses in playing an instrument it’s a matter of time, patience and a serious strategy.
+Like anything in life, making serious progress in playing an instrument it’s a matter of time, patience, and a serious strategy.